Who is Dr. Kim?

 Coaching, Speaking & Consulting

-Leadership Burnout is directly linked to job satisfaction, quality of life, productivity, employee retention and leadership retention/turnover.
+Leadership Burnout is directly linked to job satisfaction, quality of life, productivity, employee retention, personal relationships and leadership retention/turnover.

 My coaching style focuses on addressing the Whole Self, not just performance.